jkhsjdhjs/maubot-webhook/README.md

 The client selected as `Primary user` will be used to send the messages.

 Each instance of this plugin provides a single webhook.
-To create multiple webhooks, just instantiate this plugin as often as you like.
+To create multiple webhooks, just instantiate this plugin multiple times.

 ## Configuration